K. K. Muhammed: Autobiography

 In 2016, KK Muhammad's Malayalam-language autobiography Njan Enna Bharatiyan ("I, the Indian") was released.
 The book attracted controversy due to his claim that the Marxist historians like Irfan Habib sided with the extremist Muslim groups and derailed attempts to find an amicable solution to the Ayodhya dispute.
-According to him, archaeological excavations at Ayodhya clearly indicated the presence of a temple below the mosque, but the leftist historians like Irfan Habib, dismissed these, and even tried to mislead the Allahabad High Court.
+According to him, archaeological excavations at Ayodhya clearly indicated the presence of a temple below the mosque, but the historians like Irfan Habib, dismissed these, and even successfully proved him wrong in the Allahabad High Court.